 - Consent is informed, active, and freely given and is grounded in rational and reasonable judgment.
-It requires clear communication between all persons involved in the sexual encounter. - Consent can be communicated verbally or by action(s).
-Consent must be mutually understandable by all parties involved in the sexual experience, which a reasonable person would interpret as a willingness to participate in agreed-upon sexual conduct. - The person initiating the sexual contact is always responsible for obtained consent from their partner(s).
+It requires clear communication between all persons involved in the sexual encounter. - Consent can be communicated verbally or by actions. - Consent must be mutually understandable by all parties involved in the sexual experience, which a reasonable person would interpret as a willingness to participate in agreed-upon sexual conduct. - The person initiating the sexual contact is always responsible for obtaining consent from their partner(s).
 It is not the responsibility of one party to resist or communicate "no" to the sexual advances of another. - Consent is not the absence of resistance.
-Silence is an inactive behavior and does not constitute consent.
+Silence and/or immobility are inactive behaviors and does not constitute consent.
 If a partner is inactive (for example, silent or physically still) sexual activity must stop until both partners have communicated clearly with each other about what, if any, sexual activity is mutually desired. - Consent to one form of sexual activity does not imply consent to another form of sexual activity.
-Each new sexual act requires new consent. - Consent can be withdrawn by either party at any time.

-- Consent at one time and to one sexual act does not imply consent at any other time to that or any other sexual act at a later date and regardless of previous relations. - Consent to engage in sexual activity with one person does not imply to consent to engage in sexual activity with another. - Consent may not be given by minors, when a physical or mental condition is present such that the person cannot knowingly or voluntarily give consent, or by incapacitated persons.
+Each new sexual act requires new consent. - Consent can be withdrawn by either party at any time. - Consent at one time and to one sexual act does not imply consent at any other time to that or any other sexual act at a later date and regardless of previous relations. - Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.

+- Consent may not be given by minors, when a physical or mental condition is present such that the person cannot knowingly or voluntarily give consent, or by incapacitated persons.
 A person may be incapacitated as a result of alcohol or other drug use.
-A person who is unconscious, unaware, or otherwise physically helpless cannot give consent to sexual activity. - A person will be considered unable to give valid consent, for example, if they cannot fully understand the details of a sexual interaction (who, what, when, where, why, or how) because they lack the capacity to reasonably understand the situation.
-Individuals who consent to sex must be able to understand what they are doing. - Imbalance of power (supervisor-supervisee, faculty member-student, etc.) may lead to confusion about consent.

-Consent cannot result from force, or threat of force, coercion, fraud, intimidation, incapacitation (due to drunkenness for example), or imbalance of power.
-The College will use an objective standard when determining incapacitation-related questions; that is, the College will determine whether from the standpoint of a reasonable person, the respondent knew or should have known that the complainant could not effectively consent because he or she was incapacitated.
+A person who is unconscious, unaware, or otherwise physically helpless cannot give consent to sexual activity. - A person will be considered unable to give valid consent, for example, if they cannot fully understand the details of a sexual interaction (who, what, when, where, why, or how) or because they lack the capacity to reasonably understand the situation.
+Individuals who consent to sex must be able to understand what they are doing. - An imbalance of power may lead to confusion about consent. - Consent cannot result from force, or threat of force, coercion, fraud, intimidation, incapacitation (due to use of alcohol for example), or imbalance of power.
+The College will use an objective standard when determining incapacitation-related questions; that is, the College will determine whether from the standpoint of a reasonable person, the respondent knew or should have known that the complainant could not effectively consent because they were incapacitated.